 Taylor Wimpey UK Limited

 British Red Cross

-- Represented Amec Foster Wheeler plc and other Amec group companies in multiple sets of proceedings subject to a Group Litigation Order.
-The litigation concerned high-profile data protection and other issues relating to an organisation known as ‘The Consulting Association’, which was alleged to have blackmailed thousands of construction workers between 1970 and 2009, widely used by major construction companies.
+- Defended Amec Foster Wheeler group in third party proceedings subject to a Group Litigation Order.
+The litigation concerned high-profile data protection and other issues relating to an organisation known as ‘The Consulting Association’ which amassed data relating to thousands of construction workers between 1970 and 2009, widely used by major construction companies.

 Imecon Engineering S.R.L